tembo-io/trunk/cli/README.md

 The Trunk CLI allows for building, publishing and installing Postgres extensions of all kinds.
 It abstracts away complexities of extension development and management with the following commands:
-- `trunk build` - Compiles extensions of all kinds.
+- `trunk build` - Compiles extensions into publishable and installable artifacts.
-- `trunk publish` - Publish extensions to the registry, making them available to the Postgres community for discovery and installation.
+- `trunk publish` - Publishes extensions to the Trunk registry, making them available to the Postgres community for discovery and installation.
-- `trunk install` - Downloads Postgres extensions from the Trunk registry and installs in whichever environment trunk is run.
+- `trunk install` - Downloads Postgres extensions from the [Trunk registry](https://pgtrunk.io/) and installs in whichever environment trunk is run.

 ## Installation